OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Methods

 \subsubsection{SLO Segmentation}

-There are three segmentation models for the SLO analysis suite, one for all-vessel segmentation, one for fovea detection and another for segmentation of the SLO into arteries, veins and the optic disc (artery-vein-optic disc detection) \cite{burke2024sloctolyzer}.
+There are three segmentation models for OCTolyzer's SLO segmentation module, one for binary vessel detection, another for fovea detection and a final one for segmentation of the en face retinal vessels into arteries and veins, and detection of the optic disc (artery-vein-optic disc detection) \cite{burke2024sloctolyzer}.